silverstripe/silverstripe-testsession/README.md

 This module starts a testing session in a browser, in order to test a SilverStripe application in a clean state.
 Usually the session is started on a fresh database with only default records loaded.
-Further data can be loaded from YAML fixtures.
+Further data can be loaded from YAML fixtures or database dumps.

 The module also serves as an initializer for the [SilverStripe Behat Extension](https://github.com/silverstripe-labs/silverstripe-behat-extension/).